windmill-labs/windmilldocs/blog/2023-08-11-kahoot-testimonial/index.md

 Looking ahead, our plan is to extend Windmill to more use cases.

-While I manage the back-office for now, we aim to involve more team members (less technical ones) to build customized internal tools autonomously.
+While I manage the back-office for now, our goal is to engage less-technical team members in building workflows independently.
+This will be facilitated by leveraging ChatGPT and [Windmill's Code Generation](/docs/core_concepts/ai_generation), coupled with Windmill's rapid [code testing capabilities](/docs/core_concepts/instant_preview), which significantly shortens the feedback loop.

-## Use case: App for ...
+## Use case: App for translating Zendesk Helpdesk using OpenAI

-/Example of app, Sindre to send Video/
+Bellow you will find an internal app that is used by our CS team to translate fetch articles with OpenAI and insert them into Zendesk with the new language.

+<video
+	className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"
+	controls
+	id="main-video"
+  alt="App for translating Zendesk Helpdesk"
+	src="/videos/sindre_app.mp4"
+/>